 - Futures-based mutual funds and ETFs: Like all ETFs investing in futures contracts, buyers should be aware that “roll” costs (replacing an expiring contract with a longer-dated contract) may result in lower returns compared to owning the underlying commodity or cryptocurrency directly.
 Furthermore, position limits designed to restrict the quantity of futures contracts that may be held by any single investor (including a fund) may affect this type of ETF’s ability to create new shares (depending on the size of the ETF and the size of the Bitcoin futures market).

 - Equity-based ETFs: These ETFs primarily hold the stocks of companies that mine cryptocurrency, provide technology that supports cryptocurrency (such as currency exchanges), hold cryptocurrency on their balance sheets, or accept cryptocurrency as a means of payment.
-Based on data from FactSet (as of October 22, 2021), there are 15 equity ETFs offering exposure to the “blockchain” and “digital economy,” with fees ranging from 0.50% to 0.90%.
+New equity ETF offerings are being introduced regularly that offer exposure to the “blockchain” and “digital economy” with fees that range widely.

 In addition to new funds that have been launched specifically to offer exposure to cryptocurrencies and decentralized finance technologies, some existing commodities-focused ETFs and mutual funds are also adding Bitcoin exposure to their portfolios.

 Cryptocurrency stocks: Some stocks provide indirect exposure to cryptocurrency due to the company's relationship to digital assets.